Environmental Issues in British Columbia

 About the Author

-Since the early 1990s, Andrew has authored and updated over 60 guidebooks, contributed to dozens of major magazines, supplied content for online clients like Expedia and KLM, and been employed as a corporate writer for Parks Canada.
-His photography has appeared in a wide variety of media ranging from international golf magazines to a Ripley’s Believe It or Not!
+Since the early 1990s, Andrew has authored and updated more than 60 guidebooks, and supplied content for regional and national clients like Expedia and KLM.
+His photography has appeared in a wide variety of media, ranging from international golf magazines to a Ripley's Believe it or Not!
 Museum.
-Andrew has spoken on guidebook writing to national audiences, and he has contributed to a university-level travel writing textbook.

 Learn more about this author